salahnomad/salahnomad.github.io/content/ebook/algorithmic-sardines/index.md

 subtitle: "Your Compass for the Journey Between Worlds."
 date: 2025-07-13T10:00:00+01:00
 draft: false
 description: "The full story of Rooted Nomadism.
-A memoir and manifesto for finding home in perpetual motion.
-Join the caravan to be notified of the launch."
+A memoir and manifesto for finding home in perpetual motion."
 layout: "single"
 authors: ["Salah Nomad"]
 toc: false